department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="resources-veterans">Mental Health Resources for Veterans, Servicemembers, and Families</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="resources-veterans">Mental Health Resources for Veterans, service members, and Families</button>
 <div id="resources-veterans" class="usa-accordion-content">

 <strong>[Military OneSource](https://www.militaryonesource.mil/mental-health)</strong><br>
 This free service provides expert support to connect military personnel and their families with the best available resources to fit their needs.
 For support, visit the Military OneSource website or call <a href="tel:+1800-342-9647">1-800-342-9647</a> anytime, day or night.

 <strong>[The Psychological Health Resource Center](http://pdhealth.mil/)</strong><br>
-The center works to improve the lives of Veterans, Servicemembers, and their families by advancing excellence in psychological health care, readiness, and prevention.
+The center works to improve the lives of Veterans, service members, and their families by advancing excellence in psychological health care, readiness, and prevention.

 </div>
 </li>